AmitM0287/ProblemsSolvedUsingPython/README.md

-"contains some basic problems & it's solutions using Python Programming"
+This repository contains some basic problems, and it's solutions using Python Programming